Why Tent Stove?

 85% of wildfires in the US are sparked by humans - of those less than 7% are intentional acts of arson.
 The cost of these unnatural wildfires is staggering both economically and environmentally.
 There is no substitute for responsible fire safety practices.
 The only completely safe campfire is the one that is never started, although tent stoves are a better option than an open firepit.
 Enclosed fireboxes burn fuel more completely and efficiently.
 Fires are smaller, emit less spark, and must be completely extinguished before packing it up and leaving camp.

 Most American campsites have fire pits – designated areas where steel fire rings or rock circles are placed to contain a fire and shield it from wind and rain.
 Public lands, ample space, and a century of conservation have created camping experiences that are somewhat unique to North America.
-In Europe – particularly western Europe –open space and is at a premium and open fires are often illegal.
-Tent stoves, used inside or outside tents, are great ways to enjoy a fire without scarring the ground – or breaking the law
+In Europe – particularly western Europe –open space is at a premium and open fires are often illegal.
+Tent stoves, used inside or outside tents, are great ways to enjoy a fire without scarring the ground – or breaking the law.

 Ready to start hot tenting?
 Apply your tent stove expertise and shop for the best tent stove for you.
 Learn more about wood burning tent stoves by exploring our Tent Stove Buyers Guide – the complete guide to buying, owning, and operating a tent stove.